facebook••facebook••youtube••contact••index••home

 Hood Workaround gecko_icon3

 Other than omission of a hood mount, RF 35mm 1.8 Macro IS STM externals are identical to the RF 24mm 1.8 Macro IS STM.
 The RF 24 has an OEM hood, the EW-65B.
 I own a JJC LH-W65B, an EW-65B clone ($14.00), so I tried it.
-While gently rocking and pressing for a few seconds, it popped into the macro light groove.
-Fit is a little loose: the ring light groove is wider than a hood bayonet groove but the same diameter.
-It has some rotation resistance but will rotate if given a firm rub or bump, but is as secure as old Canon clip-on hoods of the 1990s.
+While gently rocking and pressing for a couple seconds, it popped into the macro light groove.
+Fit is slightly loose: the ring light groove is wider than a hood bayonet groove but the same diameter.
+It isn't loose as a goose but will rotate if given a firm rub or bump.
+With that said, it is as secure as Canon clip-on hoods of the 1990s.

 JJC LH-W65B Lens Hood | Canon EOS R6 MK II and RF 24-70 2.8L IS USM